 University Hospital Essen

-- Ependymomas, medulloblastomas, stPNET, germinomas (craniospinal treatment as well)
+- Ependymomas, medulloblastomas, germinomas (also, the treatment of craniospinal neoplasms)

-- Chordomas/chondrosarcomas of the skull base, spine and pelvis
+- Chordomas/chondrosarcomas of the skull base, spine and pelvic organs

 - Nasopharyngeal cancer

-- Progressive pelvic tumors with lymph efflux disorders
+- Progressive tumors of the pelvic organs, accompanied by lymph efflux disorders

 - Salivary gland cancer